usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 The verifier SHALL use approved encryption and an authenticated protected channel when requesting memorized secrets in order to provide resistance to eavesdropping and MitM attacks.

 Verifiers SHALL store memorized secrets in a form that is resistant to offline attacks.
 Memorized secrets SHALL be salted and hashed using a suitable one-way key derivation function.
 Key derivation functions take as inputs a password, a salt, and a cost factor then generate a password hash.
 Their purpose is to make each password guessing trial by an attacker who has obtained a password hash file expensive and therefore the cost of a guessing attack high or prohibitive.
 Examples of suitable key derivation functions include PBKDF2 [[SP 800-132]](#SP800-132) and Balloon [[BALLOON]](#balloon).
-The use of a memory-hard function is encouraged because it increases the cost of an attack.
+A memory-hard function should be used because it increases the cost of an attack.
 The key derivation function SHALL use an approved one-way function such as HMAC [[FIPS 198-1]](#FIPS198-1), any approved hash function in [SP 800-107](#SP800-107), SHA-3 [[FIPS 202]](#FIPS202), CMAC [[SP 800-38B]](#SP800-38B) or KMAC, cSHAKE or ParallelHash [[SP 800-185]](#SP800-185).
 The chosen output length of the key derivation function SHOULD be the same as the length of the underlying one-way function output.

 The salt SHALL be at least 32 bits in length and be chosen arbitrarily so as to minimize salt value collisions among stored hashes.
 Both the salt value and the resulting hash SHALL be stored for each subscriber using a memorized secret authenticator.